-Discover the benefits of renewable gas, our projects and the Renewable Gas Forum.
+Discover the benefits of renewable gas and our projects.

 Renewable gas is a carbon neutral fuel which is produced from different organic waste materials, upgraded to biomethane and injected into the natural gas network.
 Renewable gas is produced by anaerobic digestion, gasification and power-to-gas technologies.
 It forms when organic matter is broken down by anaerobic bacteria and ultimately converted to methane and carbon dioxide.